tunahorse/Odoo-Unable-to-Unreserve-Fix-Script/README.md

 ### UPDATE 6/10/2022

 I have received multiple messages asking me for help or an easier solution.
 While I would love to help, I don't have the time to asses each DB and set up.
-In the interest of helping people out, I have made an update as, simple_brute.py.
+In the interest of helping people out, I have made an updated versin of the script, simple_brute.py.

 This version of the script is much more simple, and basically takes in your login info, product and locatin ID's and overwrites it with enough QTY to close the bugged move.

+If you are still having issues after running this updated version, feel free to email me.

 Set up you info the same as below, then run

     ```python3 simple_brute.py
     ```
-Follow the CLI, overwrite your QTY's and cancel, the bugged move.
+Follow the CLI, overwrite your QTY's and you are now able to cancel the bugged move.